Relative stationary dynamical systems: Relative mu -boundaries

 \subsection{Associated relative boundaries}

-In a general sense, we understand where to find instances of boundary behaviors.
-Furstenberg showed that measurable boundaries in the situation of stationary actions can be realized on the weak*-closure of the conditional measures (see \cite[Proposition~3.7]{HartKal}).
+In general, we understand where to find instances of boundary behaviours.
+Furstenberg showed that measurable boundaries in the situation of stationary actions can be realised on the weak*-closure of the conditional measures (see \cite[Proposition~3.7]{HartKal}).
 Boundaries with topological characteristics come into existence when there's an affine action applied to a compact convex space (\cite[Theorem~III.2.3]{glasner1976proximal}).

-This suggests that if we want to associate a relative boundary map with a relatively stationary map, we need to look no further than the collection of probability measures (see \cite{furstenberg2010stationary} for a non-relative version).
+This suggests that if we want to associate a relative boundary map with a relatively stationary map, we need to look no further than the collection of probability measures (see \cite{GF09} for a non-relative version).
 In particular, we prove the following. \begin{theorem} Let $\pi: (X,\nu)\longrightarrow (Y,\eta)$ be a relatively $\mu$-stationary $G$-factor map.
 Then there exists a Borel probability measure $\xi$ on $\prob(X)$ and a $\G$-factor map such that $\phi$ is a relative $\mu$-boundary.
 The measure $\xi$ is given by and the factor map $\phi$ is defined by for $\lambda\in\prob(X)$ and $y\in Y$. \end{theorem}

-Before moving on to proving the Theorem~\ref{thm: bnd for X}, we record the following simple observation for a later use.
+Before moving on to proving Theorem~\ref{thm: bnd for X}, we record the following simple observation for later use.

 \begin{lemma} Let $\pi:(X,\nu) \to (Y,\eta)$ be continuous surjective $G$-map.
 Then, the set

 is compact. \end{lemma} \begin{proof} It is enough to show that $M$ is closed.
 Towards this end, let $(\nu_k)_k\subset M$ be such that $\nu_k\to\nu$ in weak*-topology.
 We first observe that $\nu\in \text{Prob}(\pi^{-1}(y))$ if and only $\pi\nu=\delta_y$.
 Since $\nu_k\in M$, we see that $\pi\nu_k=y_k$ for some $y_k\in Y$.
 By passing to a subsequence if required, we can assume that $y_k\to y$.
 Then, using the continuity of $\pi$, we see that